Do I have lead pipes?

 If I don’t find a lead pipe is my water safe?

-Lead may be present in your drinking water even if you don not find lead pipes, the only way to find out is to test!
+Lead may be present in your drinking water even if you do not find lead pipes, the only way to find out is to test!

 The WHO state that there is no safe level of lead in water, in the UK the PCV (Prescribed Concentration or Value) is 10 ppb (parts per billion), water companies must ensure their supply is below this level.

-Test strips sold on-line might sound like a cheap solution to a water testing problem but sadly most they have nowhere near the sensitivity to determine if your water is safe.
-Test strip products that can detect 20 mg/L can only tell you if you water has two thousand times more lead than the prescribed limit.
+Test strips sold online might sound like a cheap solution to a water testing problem, but sadly most have nowhere near the sensitivity to determine if your water is safe.
+Test strip products that detect at 20 mg/L (ppm) can only alert you if your water has two thousand times more lead than the prescribed limit.

 How can I test my water?

-If you are at all concerned that your drinking water may contain lead then we advise a laboratory test lest that can detect lead in the range of parts per billion (µg/L) such as those provided by The Water Professor.
+If you are at all concerned that your drinking water may contain lead then we advise a laboratory test that can detect lead in the range of parts per billion (µg/L), such as those provided by The Water Professor.